 P2243L57

-The last symbol of the sync packet is indicated by the PHY using the PHY-TXEND.confirm and PHY-RXEND.indication primitives in the transmitter and receiver of the sync packet, respectively.
-Practical limits on the coincidence of this indication and the last symbol of the sync packet are implementation dependent.
+The end of the PPDU[+SigExt] containing the sync packet is indicated by the PHY using the PHY-TXEND.confirm and PHY-RXEND.indication primitives in the transmitter and receiver of the sync packet, respectively.
+Practical limits on the coincidence of this indication and end of the PPDU[+SigExt] containing the sync packet are implementation dependent.
 The accuracy of this technique also depends on the propagation delay between the source and receiving channel.
-However, both the time difference (between the PHY indication and the last symbol of the sync packet) and the propagation delay can be considered as fixed-delay components.
+However, both the time difference (between the PHY indication and the end of the PPDU[+SigExt] containing the sync packet) and the propagation delay can be considered as fixed-delay components.

 P2244L21

-When the MAC transmits a Data frame with an Address 1 match, the MLME-HL-SYNC.indication shall occur when the last symbol of the PPDU carrying the Data frame is transmitted.
-When the MAC receives a Data frame with an Address 1 match, the MLME-HL-SYNC.indication shall occur when the last symbol of the PPDU carrying the matching Data frame is received.
+When the MAC transmits a Data frame with an Address 1 match, the MLME-HL-SYNC.indication shall occur when the end of the PPDU[+SigExt] carrying the Data frame is transmitted.
+When the MAC receives a Data frame with an Address 1 match, the MLME-HL-SYNC.indication shall occur when the end of the PPDU[+SigExt] carrying the matching Data frame is received.

 P2323L17